SpiritualDash/SpiritualDash/README.md

 Trello is pretty much the norm for Roblox developers to organize their work.
 I plan on making this wrapper so that anybody can connect Codecks and Roblox together, like you could with Trello and Roblox.

-This will most likely come when Conjoined Creators is in the beta stages.
+This is most likely not going to come out until at least December of this year, due to the fact that in the official [Codecks roadmap card for API](https://open.codecks.io/codecks-roadmap/decks/2567-roadmap-major-features/card/1awz-api-docs), it is supposed to come out in Q3.

 <!---
 SpiritualDash/SpiritualDash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.